-My younger daughter, the Drama Queen -- and I call her that not only because she feels ALL THE FEELINGS so deeply but also because she loves to perform on the actual stage, preferably with an English accent -- just turned 10, which is the birthday of the iPod Touch in our house.
-So on the big day, her dad and I brought her to the mall and into the Apple Store, where we were three out of three people not there to try bending an iPhone 6+.
-Ten minutes later we were on our way home with her new favorite gadget.
+My younger child is dramatic -- and I say that not only because he feels ALL THE FEELINGS so deeply all the time, but also because he loves to perform on the actual stage, preferably with an English accent.
+He recently turned 10, which is the birthday of the iPod Touch in our house.
+So on the big day, Nick and I brought him to the mall and into the Apple Store, where we were the only three people not there to try bending an iPhone 6+.
+Ten minutes later we were on our way home with a new favorite gadget.
 Sorry Kindle.

-Since then it's been all showtunes all the time for her.
+Since then it's been all showtunes all the time.
 Not that there's anything wrong with that.

 I looked around furtively and decided to hide my Mom of the Year tiara before someone from the committee could come take it away.